What is a Credit Information Provider

 • Local authorities

-• Entities that provide credit, excluding banks, central banks, and pawnbrokers.
+• Entities that provide credit, excluding central banks and pawnbrokers.

-Please note that registration applies only to your obligations under the Credit Reporting Act, and additional authorisation from the Central Bank may be required for certain activities.
+Please note that registration applies only to your obligations under the Credit Reporting Act 2013.

 Who can register for the Lender Area